verrazzano/docs/content/en/docs/setup/install/multicluster.md

      namespace: verrazzano-mc
    spec:
-     description: "Test VerrazzanoManagedCluster object"
+     description: "Test VerrazzanoManagedCluster object" EOF
-     caSecret: ca-secret-managed1
-   EOF
    ```
-1. Wait for the VerrazzanoManagedCluster resource to reach the `Ready` status.
+2. Wait for the VerrazzanoManagedCluster resource to reach the `Ready` status.
 At that point, it will have generated a YAML
    file that must be applied on the managed cluster to complete the registration process.

    ```